 You can read more about why it’s hard to share audio in this Nieman Lab write-up of an NPR social audio pilot with Facebook.

-But there are still some really interesting social audio experiments floating around out there, including “audiograms” (videos where a waveform just wiggles in the background as the audio plays) from WNYC, looping Vines from Serial and social audio apps like Anchor and Bumpers.
+But there are still some really interesting social audio experiments floating around out there, including “audiograms” (videos where a waveform just wiggles in the background as the audio plays) from WNYC, looping Vines from Serial and social audio apps like Anchor.